When trading the E-mini S&P and other futures, you generally want to be trading the most liquid contract.

 On a March quarterly basis (March, June, September, December), contracts expire.
 See the CME page for the rollover and expiration dates.

-First, I’ll show you how to get the new E-mini S&P contract chart on your NinjaTrader platform (ES 06-13 in this example):
+First, I’ll show you how to get the new E-mini S&P contract chart on your NinjaTrader platform.
+In this example, ES 06-13 is used.
+However, you will be selecting ES 03-14 instead.

-1. In NinjaTrader’s Control Center, go to Tools > Instrument Manager > Under Name, type “ES” without quotes > Click the listing for E-mini S&P 500 so it turns blue (note that the expiry on the bottom automatically “knows” that 06-13 is the new contract) > Click the left arrow button so the new market / contract is added to the instrument list on the left > Click OK
+1. In NinjaTrader’s Control Center, go to Tools > Instrument Manager > Under Name, type “ES” without quotes > Click the listing for E-mini S&P 500 so it turns blue.
+If you are doing this on or after December 12, NinjaTrader automatically “knows” that 03-14 is the new contract.
+If not, select 03-14 from the list > Click the left arrow button so the new market / contract is added to the instrument list on the left > Click OK

 Let’s at the volume to see which contract is the most liquid and should be traded.
 The easy way is to compare the close to real-time volume of both contracts on the CME page.
 Again, you should be trading the contract with the most volume.

 Another way is to compare the volume using only NinjaTrader:

 1. Right click each chart and go to Indicators > Double click VOL > and click OK